microcks/microcks.io/content/documentation/using/importers.md

 As import can be scheduled and take some *little* time, it is done asynchronously regarding the humain interaction that has triggered it.
 We then did choose not having a blocking process regarding errors management: Microcks importers will try to discover and import services but will die silently in case of any failure.
 We also think that this also promotes iterative and incremental way of working: you know that your job will not roughly fail if your new samples are not yet complete.

 Some of the error messages will be reported through the `Last import errors` status but some not...
-We try making the logged informations clearer regarding this type of errors but we incite you having a look at the **Trouble shooting** section of each specific importer documentation if the discovered services informations do not match with your expectations.
+We try making the logged informations clearer regarding this type of errors but we incite you to have a look at the **Trouble shooting** section of each specific importer documentation if the discovered services informations do not match with your expectations.

 We hope releasing in near future some kind of `linter` that may help with analysing your artifact to check compliance with recommended practices and conventions.